Sean Spicer: Rockville High School Rape The Reason Immigration Is A Priority

 Both Montano and Sanchez-Milian have been refused bail as they are deemed to be a flight risk.
 The two are awaiting a court date where they will be tried as adults.
 If convicted, the pair face a maximum of life in prison.

-[Featured image by Carolyn Thompson/ AP Images]
+[Featured Image by Carolyn Thompson/AP Images]